christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Fig. 1.17 Copper statuette of the god Sarapis Amun Agathodaemon depicted as half-deity, half-snake (Egypt late Hellenistic/early Roman period 1st century BC - 1st century AD).

+In 84 BC, when Julius Caesar was about sixteen, the consul Lucius Cornelius Cinna nominated him for the office of Flamen Dialis, the high priest of Jupiter Optimus Maximus.
+Flamen Dialis = Brahmin of Dyaus.
+The Latin term flamen is linguistically related to Sanskrit brahman.
+Both derive from the Proto-Indo-European root *bhlagh-men-, meaning “priest, sacrificer, formulator of the sacred word”.
+The Dialis part is from Dius/Dyaus, the Sky Father.
+This is not a folk etymology, it is a standard Indo-European correspondence.
+Jupiter is Dyēus, and Sabazios is Zeus-Sabazios.

+Valerius Maximus records that in 139 BCE, the Jews were expelled from Rome because they had attempted to introduce the cult of Jupiter Sabazius:

+"The Jews, who had attempted to infect Roman morals with the cult of Jupiter Sabazius" (Valerius Maximus, Facta et dicta memorabilia 1.3.3)

+This is direct evidence that Romans recognized a god called Jupiter Sabazius.

 This is why the Romans called the Sabine priest-kings Sabi.
 This is why Suetonius’ claim that the Flavians were of "Sabine" origin is a cover: they were Sabi — the priests of Sabazios.

+Further down the family line, King Izates of Adiabene, who carried the title Monobazus, and who was the main "Jesus" avatar in the gospels, explicitly connects to cult of Sabazios.
+Manu-Sabazios becomes Monobazus.
+Monobazus also becomes "Bazus" or "Bar Izates" shortened to "baYZTus" (or bar YZT) through frequent
+    oral repetition which then becomes "bOETHus".
+Monobazus = Ma'nu-Sabazios = Manu-Zeus = "Zeus-Man" or "The Divine Man".
+Monobazus, Menneus, and Boethus (Bo + Bazus = "Of Sabazios").

 ![Fig.1.18](/images/VespasianSerapis.png){:width="400px"}